 The program begins with a group introductory discussion on what plants and animals need to grow.
 Facilitated through visual examples of plants, animals and their needs, the students will examine what plants and animals need to grow and be healthy, and how this connects to their lifecycle.

 In small groups, students will be introduced to several native animals from Nova Scotia and their lifecycles.
 Students will compare the ways in which the animals develop as they move through the museum’s exhibits, interacting with Museum specimens and observing live animals.

 In four smaller groups, students will take on the role of botanists and rotate through a series of stations studying plant growth and development.
 Through hands-on investigations and experiments, students will record their observations on seeds, roots, leaves and flowers.

 In a concluding activity, students will each be given a picture that represents one life stage of an animal or plant.
 They will then be challenged to work together to group themselves into complete life cycles.

-Availability This program will be offered on Wednesday mornings in October, November, and December, 2018.
-Bookings begin in September.
+This program will be offered on Wednesday mornings in April, May and June, 2019.
+Bookings begin in February 2019.
 We encourage you to book early.

 Information and Reservations

 To reserve your program, please call Liz Spence at 902 424-6512 or email firstname.lastname@example.org